 Patent No. (Jurisdiction) Subject Matter Issued Expires 8,901,113 (US) Pharmaceutical compositions suitable for reducing the chemical conversion of precursor compounds Dec.
 2014 Feb.
 2032 9,757,466 (US) Pharmaceutical compositions suitable for reducing the chemical conversion of precursor compounds Sep.
 2017 Feb.
-2032 2010300641 (AUS) Pharmaceutical compositions suitable for reducing the chemical conversion of precursor compounds Jun.
-2016 Sep.
-2030 2,775,890 (CAN) Pharmaceutical compositions suitable for reducing the chemical conversion of precursor compounds Jun.
-2016 Sep.
+2032 10,004,699 (US) Methods and compositions for interfering with extraction or conversion of a drug susceptible to abuse Jun.
+2018 Dec.
+2035 2010300641 (AUS) Pharmaceutical compositions suitable for reducing the chemical conversion of precursor compounds June 2016 Sept.
+2030 2,775,890 (CAN) Pharmaceutical compositions suitable for reducing the chemical conversion of precursor compounds June 2016 Sept.
 2030 2,488,029 (EUR) Pharmaceutical compositions suitable for reducing the chemical conversion of precursor compounds Mar.
-2016 Sep.
+2016 Sept.
 2030 218533 (ISR) Pharmaceutical compositions suitable for reducing the chemical conversion of precursor compounds Jan.
-2016 Sep.
+2016 Sept.
+2030 2015274936 (AUS) Methods and compositions for interfering with extraction or conversion of a drug susceptible to abuse Sept.
+2018 June 2035 13102020.5 (HK) Pharmaceutical compositions suitable for reducing the chemical conversion of precursor compounds Oct.
+2016 Sept.
 2030

 In addition to our issued patents listed above and additional unlisted issued patents, we have filed multiple U.S. patent applications and international patent applications relating to compositions containing abusable active pharmaceutical ingredients as well as applications covering our Impede 1.0 and 2.0 Technologies and filed U.S. patent applications for our Limitx Technology.
-Except for the rights granted in the Egalet Agreement, the KemPharm Agreement, and the MainPointe Agreement and in the patent infringement settlement agreements described below, we have retained all intellectual property rights to our Aversion Technology, Impede Technology, Limitx Technology and related product candidates.
+Except for the rights granted in the Zyla Agreement, the KemPharm Agreement, and the MainPointe Agreement and in the patent infringement settlement agreements described below, we have retained all intellectual property rights to our Aversion Technology, Impede Technology, Limitx Technology and related product candidates.

 In 2012 and 2013, we received Paragraph IV Certification Notices from five generic sponsors of ANDAs for a generic drug listing our Oxaydo product as the reference listed drug.
 The Paragraph IV Notices referred to our 920, 726 and 439 Patents, which cover our Aversion® Technology and our Oxaydo product.
 We filed suit against each of such generic sponsors, Watson Laboratories, Inc., Par Pharmaceutical, Inc., Impax Laboratories, Inc., Sandoz Inc. and Ranbaxy Inc., in the United States District Court for the District of Delaware alleging infringement of our 726 Patent listed in the FDA's Orange Book.
 Our litigation against Watson Laboratories was dismissed by us following Watson Laboratories' change of its Paragraph IV Certification to a Paragraph III Certification, indicating it would not launch its generic product until the expiry of our applicable Patents.
 Our litigation against each of the remaining generic sponsors was settled during the period October 2013 through May 2014 on an individual basis, upon mutual agreement between us and such generic sponsors.
 None of such settlements impacted the validity or enforceability of our Patents.
 See "Item 1A.
-Risk Factors - Generic manufacturers are using litigation and regulatory means to seek approval for generic versions of Oxaydo, which could cause Egalet's sales to suffer and adversely impact our royalty revenue" for a discussion of the settlements and license grants relating to such patent litigation.
+Risk Factors - Generic manufacturers are using litigation and regulatory means to seek approval for generic versions of Oxaydo, which could cause Zyla's sales to suffer and adversely impact our royalty revenue" for a discussion of the settlements and license grants relating to such patent litigation.
 Notwithstanding the settlement of these prior infringement actions, it is possible that other generic manufacturers may also seek to launch a generic version of Oxaydo and challenge our patents.
 Any determination in such infringement actions that our patents covering our Aversion Technology and Oxaydo are invalid or unenforceable, in whole or in part, or that the products covered by generic sponsors' ANDAs do not infringe our patents could have a material adverse effect on our operations and financial condition.